 See why Seattle is such a special and memorable place.

-Resting between Puget Sound and Lake Washington, amidst scenic mountains, Seattle offers almost limitless activity options for residents and visitors alike.
+Resting between Puget Sound and Lake Washington, surrounded by scenic mountains, Seattle offers almost limitless activity options for residents and visitors alike.
 Whether you take a stroll through a market or catch a ferry to one of the nearby islands, Seattle provides the perfect blend of natural and modern attractions.

 1. Pike Place Market

 One of the most popular tourist destinations is the original Seattle farmer’s market, established in 1907.
 Open year-round, the Pike Place Market includes produce stands, butcher shops, specialty food stands, boutiques and fish markets.
 One of the highlights is watching the fishmongers toss fish that customers have purchased before the fish is wrapped.
 The market is also home to the original Starbucks store, opened in 1971.